Delivering 22 units of resale price capped sub-market units in Enfield, built to the bare minimum allowing residents to adapt their homes over time.

 Securing sites

-Naked House is in the final stages of securing 3 council owned former garage sites in Enfield on an affordable basis to build 22 homes.
+Naked House secured 3 council owned former garage sites in Enfield on an affordable basis to build 22 homes.

 Design and construction

-The project should start on site in 2019.
-Houses will be completed, so they are secure, watertight and habitable, as well as planning, building regs, and mortgage compliant.
+The project is under construction.
+Houses will be completed so they are secure, watertight and habitable, as well as planning, building regs, and mortgage compliant.
 There will be a kitchen sink, a basic bathroom, heating and the start of electrics and lighting, but no other finishes, fittings or partitions.
 This allows people to create and adapt their own home over time, either doing the work themselves or paying builders.

 Finance and affordability

-Naked House will use grant funding from the GLA and development finance which will be paid back through purchaser’s mortgages.
-Working with councils to get land on an affordable basis allows homes to be genuinely affordable for those with a household annual income of between £25-90k.
+Naked House are using grant funding from the GLA and social finance for development which will be paid back through purchasers’ mortgages.
+Working with councils to get land on an affordable basis allows homes to be genuinely affordable for those with a household annual income of between £25-70k.
 The homes never cost more than a third of gross income.
-Homes will be priced at around 65-70% of the full market value in Enfield.
+Homes will be priced at below 80% of the full market value in Enfield.
 The lowest cost homes will be genuinely affordable for those on the London median wage or below.
 As a not-for profit, construction savings will also be passed onto purchasers.

 Any discount received by the initial purchaser is locked into the lease through a resale covenant.
 The home can still rise or fall in line with the market, or with improvements, but always at the same level below market.
 This ensures the discount is locked in for future generations whilst recognising the ‘sweat equity’ of purchasers.